 - Avoid having too high or low blood sugar.
 States of low and high blood sugar release the stress hormone cortisol.
 Cortisol is a hormone that helps the body store fat around the belly.

-The most basic inflammatory food triggers are gluten, dairy, soy, corn, and peanuts.
+The most basic inflammatory food triggers are gluten, dairy, soy, corn, eggs, and peanuts.
 Sugar and high carb foods top this list of don’ts.

 Are You At Risk?